What We Do

 SBT decisions are made by adjudicators called vice-chairs or members.
 SBT adjudicators have experience, knowledge and training in social assistance law and issues.
 They are more informal than a court hearing.
 They are often completed in under an hour but some take longer.

-The SBT is one of the fourteen tribunals which form Tribunals Ontario.
+The SBT is one of the thirteen tribunals which form Tribunals Ontario.
 SBT does its work in keeping with the core values of Tribunals Ontario:

 - Fairness and independence

 - Professionalism and public service